-Rich Text in PDF Annotations Using JavaScript
+Rich text in PDF annotations using JavaScript

 Rich text editing is supported for text annotations.

 When you paste rich text into an annotation from an external source, in some cases, the text in the annotation might not visually match the external source.
 We constantly aim to improve this feature.
-If you encounter any issues, please contact our Support team.
+If you encounter any issues, contact our Support team.

-Rich text editing in text annotations means that you can select parts of an annotation’s text and do the following:
+Rich text editing in text annotations means you can select parts of an annotation’s text and do the following:

 -